Most passengers never see how airline decisions are actually made.

 Most aviation content is written by journalists, enthusiasts, or pilots.
 Aeruxo is different.

-A flight dispatcher sits at the intersection of every operational decision an airline makes.
+A flight dispatcher sits at the intersection of operational control, flight safety, weather analysis, fuel planning, NOTAM assessment, and real-time flight monitoring.
 My daily responsibilities have included:

-• Flight watch and real-time flight monitoring across all active flights
+- Flight watch and real-time monitoring across active flights

-Here is what most people don’t realize: a single pilot manages one aircraft at a time.
-A dispatcher manages every aircraft, every flight, simultaneously.
+Here is what most people do not realize: a single pilot manages one aircraft at a time.
+A dispatcher monitors and supports many aircraft across the network simultaneously.

-When an abnormal situation occurs—a medical emergency, a volcanic ash cloud, a sudden airport closure, or a technical diversion—the OCC is the nerve center that coordinates the response.
-Over 15 years, I have handled more abnormal scenarios across more aircraft types and routes than most aviators will encounter in an entire career.
-This level of operational exposure provides a broader perspective compared to many aviation roles.
+When an abnormal situation occurs—a medical emergency, volcanic ash, sudden airport closure, severe weather, or technical diversion—the OCC becomes the coordination center.
+Over 15 years, I have handled abnormal operational scenarios across multiple aircraft, routes, and regulatory environments.
+This level of operational exposure provides a broader perspective than many public aviation explanations can offer.

 Regulatory and Audit Experience

-Beyond day-to-day operations, I have held direct responsibility for developing, revising, and auditing critical operational manuals at the airline level, including:
+Beyond day-to-day operations, I have worked on developing, revising, and auditing critical operational manuals at the airline level, including:

-I have participated in IOSA (IATA Operational Safety Audit) processes—the gold standard of airline operational safety audits conducted by the global aviation industry body, IATA.
+I have also participated in IOSA (IATA Operational Safety Audit) processes, one of the aviation industry’s recognized standards for airline operational safety auditing.

 De-icing and Anti-icing Manual

-I developed and maintained our airline’s de-icing and anti-icing operations manual—documenting fluid types, two-step application procedures, holdover time calculations, and coordination protocols between ground operations and the OCC.
-This is the kind of operational depth that separates real-world dispatch experience from theoretical knowledge.
+I also developed and maintained de-icing and anti-icing operational procedures, including fluid types, application methods, holdover time calculations, and coordination between ground operations and the OCC.
+This is the kind of operational depth that separates real-world dispatch experience from theoretical aviation knowledge.

 Why I Started Aeruxo

-Aviation safety information online is often oversimplified, inaccurate, or written without genuine operational context.
+Aviation safety and airline operations information online is often oversimplified, inaccurate, or written without genuine operational context.

 I started Aeruxo to provide the perspective that is almost never represented in public aviation content: the Operations Control Center.